ucdavis-bioinformatics-training/2020-Advanced_Single_Cell_RNA_Seq/data_analysis/shiny_app_install.md

     ```

+2. Enter the following into your Rconsole in Rstudio after finishing the anchoring.Rmd (it is also located at
+the bottom of the file itself).
+    ```
+    saveRDS(s_merged, file = "anchoring.rds")
+    ```

-2. You will now see a new directory appear in the workshop directory called `scRNA_shiny`:
+3. You will now see a new directory appear in the workshop directory called `scRNA_shiny`:
     ![](shiny_images/new_directory.png)

-3. Navigate until you see the file `app.R`.
+4. Navigate until you see the file `app.R`.
 This is the file containing the app we will use for exploring the data.
 Open this file:
     ![](shiny_images/app.png)

-4. Now Click run app at the top of RStudio:
+5. Now Click run app at the top of RStudio:
     ![](shiny_images/start_app.png)

-5. The app should now pop up in a new window:
+6. The app should now pop up in a new window:
     ![](shiny_images/app_view.png)